 Clean, energy efficient, low-carbon technologies like CCS, IGCC, CHP, and AD, as well as renewable energy, have grown in popularity throughout Europe, in part, because of the rising price of carbon resulting from the EU ETS.
 Here’s a helpful chart of carbon pricing for various ETS and carbon tax systems around the globe (carbon pricing is usually based on the basic per unit price of 1 metric ton CO2):

 All countries deal with cap and trade differently.
 Most have cap and trade for industry and power sectors.
-For example , South Korea has cap and trade for heavy industry, power, waste, transportation, and building sectors.
+For example, South Korea has cap and trade for heavy industry, power, waste, transportation, and building sectors.
 China has six provinces testing out cap and trade, and along with South Korea, represents a very large carbon market (with just those 6 provinces China is a large market, the entire country represents the single largest carbon market, by far).

-The U.K., France, Switzerland, and the Scandinavian countries Norway, Sweden and Finland, have legislated both carbon tax and cap and trade programs that regulate a broad swath of carbon intensive industries.
+The U.K., France, Switzerland, and the Scandinavian countries Norway, Sweden, and Finland, have legislated both carbon tax and cap and trade programs that regulate a broad swath of carbon-intensive industries.
 Finland and Sweden’s carbon pricing systems represent a high enough price per metric ton of CO2 to make a significant difference.

-Finland’s carbon tax represents the type of carbon pricing needed to make the substantial impact on industries to stabilize GHGs, as represented in the global carbon pricing chart seen above of select countries’ price of a metric ton of carbon in their ETS or carbon tax.
+Finland's carbon tax represents the type of carbon pricing needed to make a substantial impact on industries in order to stabilize GHGs, as represented in the global carbon pricing chart seen above of select countries’ price of a metric ton of carbon in their ETS or carbon tax.
 Over 40 governments worldwide have mandated a price on carbon.
 Here’s another map of carbon pricing systems around the globe:

-The nine state agreement in the U.S. northeast, the Regional Greenhouse Gas Initiative (RGGI) is another major carbon cap and trade trading pact, and is, at least partially, based on the pioneering EU program.
-These states have auctioned off carbon allowances to industries in RGGI states, and have thereby collected well over $1 billion from carbon cap and trade programs, much of which has been reinvested in energy efficiency, renewable energy and other clean energy programs.
+The nine-state agreement in the U.S. northeast, the Regional Greenhouse Gas Initiative (RGGI) is another major carbon cap and trade trading pact, and is, at least partially, based on the pioneering EU program.
+These states have auctioned off carbon allowances to industries in RGGI states, and have thereby collected well over $1 billion from carbon cap and trade programs, much of which has been reinvested in energy efficiency, renewable energy, and other clean energy programs.

 Since carbon cap and trade has started in the U.S. northeast, GHG emissions have steadily dropped.
 Like the EU, this in part due to investment in clean energy technologies, but also because some companies in the U.S. northeast have switched from dirtier fossil fuels like coal to cleaner natural gas generators in power plants, or to renewable energy.